 this is what we suggest:

-take your Caterpillar into captivity to keep ants, spiders, wasps, and parasitic flies from attacking it.
+take your Caterpillar into captivity to keep ants, spiders, wasps, and other parasitic and predatory insects from attacking it.

 Remember that if nature is in balance, then every pair of adults will produce only 2 viable adults in the next generation.
 So if a female lays say 1,000 eggs, of which perhaps 500 hatch successfully into Caterpillars, then on average 498 will die before reaching maturity.
 The chances of your Caterpillar surviving in the wild are very much slimmer than if you rear it carefully in captivity: protecting it from predators and parasites.
 I recommend that you carry a little plastic bottle whenever you go out, for taking any Caterpillars that you find into protective custody.

 To transfer the Caterpillar: maybe put a leaf in front of it, and then gently tickle the rear of the caterpillar with something to encourage it walk forward onto the leaf, then you can put the leaf with the caterpillar on it into the jar.
 It is wise never to touch a Caterpillar as the hairs on many species break easily and can cause skin irritation and other medical problems.

 Many Caterpillars are fussy about their humidity: some like dry conditions, some wet.
 The sand or soil helps control this.
 Many Caterpillars get quite thirsty: if your animal looks a bit dry: try dipping new food leaves in water before giving them to the Caterpillar.
 Too much water: then mould attacks the Caterpillar.
 Too little: the Caterpillar can die of dehydration.
 Every species has a different balance point.

 If possible, offer the Caterpillar some leaves of the plant on which it was found.
 Otherwise: finding food may not be easy, especially if the Caterpillar was found just wandering about.
 The best that can be done if you found it when it was on walkabout is to put several different types of plant leaves in the jar, and see if it eats any.
 Some Caterpillar species are very fussy, and many will eat only one particular type of plant.
 The five basic common caterpillar foods are: